 How To Improve Google Ranking – The Plain Truth

-While creating this guide on how to improve Google search ranking, I began to see the results of the strategies I’m about to share with you now.
+While creating this guide on how to increase website traffic through Google, I began to see the results of the strategies I’m about to share with you now.

 My Google traffic increased as a result of what I did a week before writing this blog post.